GatorEducator/gatorgradle/README.md

 GatorGradle.
 A complete example configuration of Gradle and GatorGradle is available in the [Sample Lab](https://github.com/GatorEducator/gatorgrader-samplelab) repository.

+NOTE: GatorGradle will automatically install [Pipenv](pipenv.readthedocs.io), but does not add the executable to `$PATH`.
+This can be done manually if the user wishes to use Pipenv for other projects.

 ## Configuring Checks

 The `grade` task reads the configuration provided in `config/gatorgrader.yml`